matter-labs/zksync-lite-docs/docs/faq/wallets.md

 So you've waited a day, but still, the funds have not reached your account.
 What do you do next?

-Please open the [etherscan](https://etherscan.io/) and go to your address page, then head to the "Internal Txs".
+Please open [etherscan](https://etherscan.io/) and go to your address page, then head to "Internal Txs".
 There will be a list of all transactions to your account from smart contracts.
-There you should see a transaction coming from the zkSync smart contract.
+In there you should see a transaction coming from the zkSync smart contract.
 If you see the transaction, then your funds did arrive.
 Your wallet may not display these types of transactions, that's why it might seem like your account has not received any funds at all.